wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/advanced-templates.md

 - [jquery](https://github.com/stedolan/jq/wiki/Installation)

 # Quick Start
-You can quickly get up and running with the DC/OS advanced templates by running this script.
-The script automatically creates the top level `zen.json` template.
+You can quickly get up and running with the DC/OS advanced templates.

-Before running this script, configure these parameters for your environment: `STACK_NAME`, `VPC_CIDR`, ` PRIVATE_SUBNET_CIDR`, and `PUBLIC_SUBNET_CIDR`.
+## Run the Zen script

-## Create the zen.json template
+1. Save this script as `zen.sh`

     ```bash
     #!/bin/bash